toChaim/flask-modus/README.rst

 Flask-Modus
 =====================
-This is the same flask_modus as done by Rhys Elsmore with a slight change by Chaim Finkelman to make it compliant with both python 3.6 and 2.7 .
+This is the same flask_modus as done by Rhys Elsmore with a slight change by Chaim Finkelman to make it work with both python 3.6 and 2.7 .

 .. image:: https://secure.travis-ci.org/rhyselsmore/flask-modus.png?branch=master